Kempo/docs-resurfacer/README.md

 ## How to Deploy & Run
 1. You're gonna need a `credentials.json` and an `aws.json` file in the root directory.
 - The `credentials.json` file will have the Google OAuth credentials which you download from them.
+- Additionally make sure you have the proper `redirect_uris` set in `credentials.json`.
+This would probably mean `localhost:3000/dev/process` for development and `http://insert-lambda-url/dev/process` for a deployed app.
 - The `aws.json` file will contain:
 ```
 {